aws-samples/aws-msk-content-streaming/README.md

 ## Get Started

+First, you need your own AWS account.
+Follow these [steps](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) if you do not have an account.

 > :warning: Running the application will create and consume AWS resources.
 This will cost you money.
 Make sure you shut down/remove all resources once you are finished to avoid ongoing charges to your AWS account.

 ### Create a Workspace